Stuart A. Selber

 Selber is a past president and fellow of the Association of Teachers of Technical Writing (ATTW), a past president of the Council for Programs in Technical and Scientific Communication (CPTSC), a past chair of the Conference on College Composition and Communication (CCCC) Committee on Technical Communication, and a past chair of the Association for Computing Machinery (ACM) Special Interest Group on Design of Communication (SIGDOC) Conference.
 He was instrumental in helping to establish the CCCC Outstanding Dissertation Award in Technical Communication and the ATTW Book Series in Technical and Professional Communication.

 As a professor in the Department of English at Penn State, Selber works as director of digital education and director of the Penn State Digital English Studio.
 In these interrelated capacities, he designs sociotechnical infrastructures to support the digital endeavors of both individuals and academic programs.
-Selber also oversees instructors who are earning a certificate in teaching with technology, advises students who are minoring in technical writing, and offers a senior seminar for students who are concentrating in professional and media writing.
+Selber also oversees instructors who are earning a certificate in teaching with technology, oversees instructors who are teaching technical writing for the first time, advises students who are minoring in technical writing, and offers a senior seminar for students who are concentrating in professional and media writing.

 His efforts in and for the classroom have garnered prominent teaching and service awards: